ucsb-cs8-m17/ucsb-cs8-m17.github.io/_labWIP/lab03.md

 Then test your code by submitting to submit.cs.

+# Step 15: See perfect score on submit.cs; profit.

 At this point, you should see that you have a perfect 100 points on submit.cs, and you are finished with the lab!